Key takeaways

 “In my own practice, I haven’t seen any meaningful difference in how patients respond,” says Dr. Jason B. Carter, urologist and medical advisor at Aeroflow Urology.
 “Both versions reliably improve urgency, frequency, and incontinence in people struggling with overactive bladder.”

-How much is generic Myrbetriq?
+How much does generic Myrbetriq cost?

 Generic and brand-name medications might have very similar compositions, but their prices can be miles apart.
 Some studies suggest that generic drugs can be up to 80–85% less than brand-name ones, but that’s not always the case with Mybetriq and mirabegron.